 A similar degree of attention to detail extends across many other aspects too, which you’ll likely appreciate regardless of whether you’re a local or a tourist.
 For example, the app realistically takes street crossings and platform walking times into account.
 In other words, it doesn’t expect you to teleport into a train as soon as you reach the station.
 It even tells you which section of the train you should enter so that you’re closest to the exit when you reach your destination.

 And I didn’t even get to talk about ancillary features outside of the main navigation screen yet.
 The ability to share your live location along with the exact route you’re taking is really handy, as is the “Main Roads” feature that keeps you walking along, you guessed it, main roads.

 How long it will take competitors like Google and Apple to fully catch up in these areas remains to be seen.
-However, it’s clear that Citymapper currently holds a definitive lead in the non-driving navigation space.
+However, it’s clear that Citymapper is the definitive Google Maps alternative in the non-driving navigation space.

 Praise aside, I’ll admit that Citymapper isn’t a full-fledged replacement for your current mapping app of choice.
 It’s also worth acknowledging the possibility that someone may have had the opposite experience as mine.
 Google Maps or a different app could very well serve more accurate transit information; I just haven’t seen it happen yet.

 Have you used Citymapper for public transport directions?